 There’s more than one type of residence on the block.

-Typically, when applying for a mortgage, the question of what type of residency you’re purchasing arises.
-Two of those options will be primary residence and investment property.
-Knowing the difference between these two options is crucial when considering mortgage rates, loans and more.
+When you apply for a mortgage, you’ll be presented with options about what type of residency you’ll be purchasing.
+Two of those options will be “primary residence” and “investment property,” and knowing the differences between these two options is crucial when considering mortgage rates, loans and much more.

-What do each of those choices mean?
-Here’s how to tell them apart and better understand how the question of primary residence vs. investment property affects you.
+What do these two choices mean?
+Here’s how to tell them apart and better understand how the question of primary residence vs. investment property affects you and your bottom line.

 Primary Residence vs. Investment Property: What's the Difference?

-The major difference between these two types of property lies in how you intend to use the property you’re buying.
+The major difference between these two property types lies in how you intend to use the property you’re buying.
 A primary residence is typically your long-term home.
-It’s where you live, sleep, raise you family and watch TV.
+It’s where you live, sleep, raise your family and watch TV.
 An investment property might be fully capable of serving as a home, but it’s instead used as a means of generating income.
+The primary goal is to make money instead of making a home.

-That’s the key difference, but knowing how that difference affects the buying process requires diving into the details.
+While this is the key difference between the two options, knowing how that difference affects the buying process requires diving into the details.

 What is a Primary Residence?